• Skip to primary navigation

 Manually releasing pressure for Instant Pot Vegetable Soup

 Stir the soup and taste it for seasoning.
-Add salt and additional fish sauce if needed.
+Add salt, additional fish sauce, and black pepper to taste.

 Someone adds salt to the Instant Pot Vegetable Soup.